Gridlock501/Gridlock501/README.md

-Python / C# Programmer
+Python / C# / Dev

-Learning Java

-Currently creating a discord bot using the Bungie API
+Currently creating a discord bot using python annd the Bungie API to automaticly updates a users power level in real time.